briansmith/crypto-bench/README.md

 a change to the benchmarks does not break them.
 Do this before submitting a pull request.

+`./cargo_all update` is useful for updating all the libraries to the latest version.

 ## How to run all the benchmarks for a specific crypto library